 In his foundational work The Rhetorical Situation, Bizter (1992) defines rhetorical situation as “a complex of persons, events, objects, and relations presenting an actual or potential exigence which can be completely or partially removed if discourse, introduced into the situation, can so constrain human decision or action as to bring about the significant modification of the exigence” (p.6).
-According to Bitzer, three key components in a rhetorical situation are exigence, audience, and constraints.
+According to Bitzer, the three key components in a rhetorical situation are exigence, audience, and constraints.

 A rhetorical exigence is an urgent need to address an imperfection through rhetorical discourse.

 The audience is the person who engages with and can be influenced by the discourse.

 The constraints are the factors that constrain the effectiveness of the rhetorical discourse (Bitzer, 1992).

 Examining XML and HTML documentations as rhetorical situations, the differences between these two documentations can be analyzed through the perspectives of exigence, audience, and constraint.

 First, XML and HTML serve different rhetorical exigences.
 The primary rhetorical exigence of XML is the need for structured authoring.
 XML is designed as a universal data format for structuring, storing, and exchanging data from different applications or databases (AWS, n.d.; Keycdn, 2023).
 In contrast, the rhetorical exigence of HTML is to present and visualize the content in browsers (AWS, n.d.).
 In other words, HTML structures web content so that browsers can display textual and visual content as interactive web pages (AWS, n.d.).

 With the aim to serve different rhetorical exigences, the target audience for XML and HTML is also different.
 XML’s target audience is machines.
-XML is primarily designed for machine processing through software such as OxygenXML to efficiently manage and exchange structured information between different systems (AWS, n.d., Geeksforgeeks, 2024).
+XML is primarily designed for machine processing through software such as OxygenXML to efficiently manage and exchange structured information between different systems (AWS, n.d.; Geeksforgeeks, 2024).
 On the contrary, HTML is created for human audiences who view and interact with textual and visual web content (AWS, n.d.).

 Another difference between XML and HTML is tags.
 From a rhetorical perspective, these tags can be perceived as metadiscourse.
 Hyland (2017) defines metadiscourse as “the commentary on a text made by its producer in the course of speaking or writing” (p.
 16).
-Similarly, in XML and HTML, tags are not content but instead used to define “structure and type to data elements” (AWS, n.d.).
+Similarly, in XML and HTML, tags are not content but instead are used to define “structure and type to data elements” (AWS, n.d.).
 Therefore, they serve as the function of metadiscourse to indicate the “beginning and end of each element of content” (AWS, n.d.).
-However, the flexibility of tags is different in XML and HTML, which also constrain the flexibility of documentation.
+However, the flexibility of tags is different in XML and HTML, which also constrains the flexibility of documentation.
 While XML tags can be customized, HTML tags are predefined (Keycdn, 2023).
 Another distinction is that only a few HTML tags can be self-closed, while XML allows any empty tag to be written in self-closing form (AWS, n.d.).

 While there are notable differences between XML and HTML, HTML can be converted to XML using specific approaches, such as Potok et al.’s (2002) ontology-based methodology.
 These differences influence how each markup language is used in documentation and shape their effectiveness in distinct rhetorical contexts.
-Therefore, it is important for technical communicators to consider the rhetorical situation when deciding whether XML or HTML is more appropriate for a particular context.
+Therefore, technical communicators must consider the rhetorical situation when deciding whether XML or HTML is more appropriate for a particular context.

 References: